TJBriggs/portfolio/README.md

 [View Code](/szymanowski-orthodontics)

 My first site at Zenman, the boss wanted to challenge me to see what I could do.
 This design has all the bells & whistles: parallax scrolling, CSS/SVG animations, background videos, and much more!
+This website has also been rebuilt since my original work.

 #### Project Highlights: